GiuseppeLaurenza/I_F_Identifier/README.md

 ## File Details
 * *dataset.tar.gz* contains two hdf files containing features of APT-malware and normal malware
-* *test_article.py* contains the code to test each implementation and compute some metrics
+* *test_article.py* contains the code to test each implementation, included computation of some metrics
-* *Checking_Result.py* contains the code to compute metrics on the test
+* *Checking_Result.py* contains the code to help computing quality and time metrics
-* *ThresholdRandomForest.py* contains all the methods to implement the functionalities of the first work
+* *ThresholdRandomForest.py* is a separate file containing all the methods to implement the functionalities of the first work
 * _select*_ contain data obtained from our tests about best classes, best parameters and best columns to reproduce the published results